van048/MessengerTest/README.md

         return explicitIntent;
     }
 ```
 Assign `mClientMessenger` we created before to `Message.replyTo` when we send message to server at the first time.
+And remember to call `unBind` in an appropriate way.
 ```java
     Message message = Message.obtain();
     message.what = ...;